paldhous/ucsc/2016/investigative-policy/md_raw/class2.md

 Even when web pages have disappeared, they may not be gone forever.
 Check out Google's cache for the most recent version of a page crawled by its robots.
 Search [here](http://webcache.googleusercontent.com/search?q=cache:%3CWebsite%20URL%3E) (replacing `<Website URL>` with the target page) or [here](http://cache.nevkontakte.com/#!!).

 The Internet Archive's [Wayback Machine](http://archive.org/web/web.php) is a great resource for finding old web pages, and looking at how sites have changed over time.
 It also has a "Save Page Now" option, which you can also use to save snapshots of pages directly to the archive.

+#####Strong personal narratives have enourmous power
+I'm a strong advocate of using data and analysis in journalism, but remember that most people don't relate to numbers in the same way that they relate to visceral personal narratives.
+We had some stark contrasts in the articles discussed, with STAT's piece on clinical trials reporting at one end, and the tragic story of the teenager jailed for more than three years while his trial was delayed and delayed at the other.
+The sweet spot for this type of journalism when you have the data and documents that make your story watertight, but can you tell it through compelling personal narratives.

+#####And remember why we do this work

+Investigative journalism should serve the public.
+Its job is to hold those in positions of power or influence to account, to give voice to the voiceless, and to challenge and correct injustices.